kbaseio/list-fake-it-solutions/README.md

-# List or Fake IT Solutions websites
+# List of Fake IT Solutions websites
 A blocklist of identified fake IT solution websites : Articles could be useless or promoting products

 This is list is managed manualy.